Use a metal tape measure to ensure accurate measurements.

 Note down X for the next step.

-Blinds fitted in conservatories are fitted at the same part of the frame to ensure a secure fitting without affecting and window seals.
+Blinds fitted in conservatories are fitted at the same part of the frame to ensure a secure fitting without affecting window seals.

-The shaded area on the image opposite shows where to fit the blinds, in turn showing where measurements are taken from.
+The shaded area on the image opposite shows where to fit the blinds, in turn, showing where measurements are taken from.

 The blinds are fitted to the outer conservatory frame and not the actual window frames themselves.